PlanNoa/Ant/README.md

 The influence of the queen ants on the ants will prevent the ants from becoming too different.

+## What is this meaning?

 This model learn like real ant kingdom in the nature.

+Modern artificial intelligence technology is not enough to make strong artificial intelligence.

+However, I do not learn only as a model, but I think that if several models learn and combine their strength, they will be a little closer to strong artificial intelligence.

+Each ant is stupid, but the ant kingdom is smart.
+We call it Collective intelligence.